What treatments for wrinkles under the eyes?

 • diminishing the visibility of bags.

-Another effective method of combating dark circles and bags under the eyes is needle mesotherapy.
-Special brightening preparations, such as Light Eyes, are used in this procedure, which thanks to a rich complex of vitamins and active ingredients improve the skin condition.
+Another effective method to combat dark circles and under-eye bags is **mesotherapy with needles**.
+Special brightening preparations, such as Light Eyes, are used within this method, which, thanks to a rich complex of vitamins and active ingredients, improve the skin's condition.
 It is also worth considering gentle chemical peels, which effectively reduce discoloration in this sensitive area.

-Treatments effectively support draining procedures, such as sub-pressure massage, which help remove excess accumulated fluids.
+Treatments effectively support draining procedures, such as sub-pressure massage, which help eliminate excess accumulated fluids.

 When is it worth considering surgical eyelid correction (blepharoplasty)?

-When non-invasive methods for reducing imperfections under the eyes are ineffective, it is worth considering blepharoplasty, which is a surgical correction of the eyelids.
-This procedure is recommended in cases of serious changes, effectively eliminating the issue of drooping eyelids by removing excess sagging skin.
-The procedure also deals well with unsightly under-eye bags, often caused by the shifting of fatty tissue.
+When non-invasive methods of reducing imperfections under the eyes prove to be ineffective, it is worth considering blepharoplasty, which is a surgical correction of the eyelids.
+This procedure is indicated in cases of serious changes, effectively eliminating the problem of **drooping eyelids** by removing excess loose skin.
+The procedure also deals well with unsightly bags under the eyes, often caused by the displacement of fatty tissue.

 During the surgery, the surgeon precisely removes both excess skin and unnecessary fat tissue.
-There are two main techniques for performing this procedure: the transcutaneous method (involving an external incision) and the transconjunctival method (which does not leave visible scars).
+There are two main techniques for performing this procedure: the transcutaneous method (involving external incision) and the transconjunctival method (leaving no visible scars).

 Although blepharoplasty provides long-lasting and satisfying results, it is important to remember that the recovery period after this procedure is usually longer than after less invasive cosmetic procedures.